 Because of the above, it’s not a bad idea to get yourself a bottle of Jamaican Castor Beard Oil from Amazon.

 To recap what we learned here about patchy facial hair remedies and fixes…

 - Use minoxidil, this is the silver bullet of the silver bullets.

-- Trim your patchy beard to a style that suits the weaker cheek growth.
+- Trim using a beard trimmer to a style that suits the weaker cheek growth.

 - Microneedle with a dermaroller twice per day.